 The other feature of research trends in afterschool programs is a change of the research theme.
 Before 2008, although academic programs were already included in 2004, the main purpose of afterschool programs before the Lee administration was to help students have diverse non-academic or non-curricula experiences.
 Therefore, enrichment programs such as art and cultural activities accounted for most afterschool programs in Korea.
 However, as the aim and focus of the policy were changed, research interests have shifted as well.
 As mentioned above, most studies using the national data examined the influence of afterschool participation on academic improvement and private education reduction.
-While the number of research studies using the national data has been increasing, studies using personally collected data have a wide variety of research topics from a simple report of the present conditions of afterschool programs (Kim, 2012; Shin & Lee, 2010; Woo, 2008; Woo et al., 2011; Yang, 2011) to causal analysis of afterschool programs on different outcomes including social and emotional development of children who participated in the programs,

-(Kim & Han, 2008; Kim & Park, 2008; Jo, Kim, & Byun, 2010).
+While the number of research studies using the national data has been increasing, studies using personally collected data still hold a large majority.
+Those studies using personally collected data have a wide variety of research topics from a simple report of the present conditions of afterschool programs (Kim, 2012; Shin & Lee, 2010; Woo, 2008; Woo et al., 2011; Yang, 2011) to causal analysis of afterschool programs on different outcomes including social and emotional development of children who participated in the programs, (Kim & Han, 2008; Kim & Park, 2008; Jo, Kim, & Byun, 2010).
 More detailed research outcomes will be addressed in the next section.